Wednesday, October 31, 2012

 Review

 Hi there!
 It's Film Guru Lad.
 As you may know, most animated movies based on television shows come out in theatres, such as The Simpsons MovieSome came out on TV, like the one based on one of my favourite cartoons, Ed, Edd n Eddy.
 Yes, BIG PICTURE SHOW has all the outrageous sense of humour and the sheer-twisted animation of the Cartoon Network series.
 It takes care of the story and some character development, which made this film well done.
-It's a good thing we finally get to see Eddy's brother, but there's only one complaint I might add they didn't show what's underneath Double D's hat, which is disappointing for the Ed fanboys.
+It's a good thing we finally get to see Eddy's brother, but I have only one complaint: they didn't show what's underneath Double D's hat, which is disappointing for the Ed fanboys.

 Star rating: (4/5) Good Movie